katjacodes/mamasLetterbox/README.md

 (Steps taken from and followed based on [Fraciska Du Toit's project Happybean](https://github.com/Franciskadtt/happybean))

 #### Setup an enviroment for variables
 You now need to set up the database with environment variables.
-Create a file titled env.py and make sure it is placed on top of the of file structure, on the same level as the app.py file.
+Create a file titled env.py and make sure it is placed in the same directory as the settings.py file.
 Alternatively, they can be added to the workspace variable section.

 Option 1: Env.py file:
 ```